mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 - Alternatively, all real-time channels are mapped to one QUIC connection, while a separate QUIC connection is created for the non-real-time channels.

-- A third option is to multiplex all channels in a single QUIC connection via an extension to RoQ.
+- A third option is to multiplex all channels, whether real-time or non-real-time, in a single QUIC connection via an extension to RoQ.

 In the first two cases, the congestion controllers can be chosen to match the